This overview covers the main Great Britain (GB) and retained EU legislation on the following areas:

 We have summarised the wording of the legislation referred to, so please use this as a general summary of food safety law, but don’t regard it as legal advice.
 It is important to always check the exact wording of the legislation applicable to the circumstances you are dealing with.

-- for the withdrawal or recall of unsafe food placed on the market
+- prompt withdrawal or recall of unsafe food placed on the market

-- to ensure food and feed imported into, and exported from, the EU shall comply with food law.
+- food and feed imported into, and exported from, Great Britain (GB) shall comply with food law.

-We have produced guidance notes on food safety, traceability, product withdrawal and recall, based on Regulation 178/2002.
+We have produced guidance notes on food safety, traceability, product withdrawal and recall, based on General Food Law.

-We outline the key provisions for food business operators laid down in Regulation 178/2002 that apply to food business operators.
+General Food Law includes principles (Articles 5 to 10) and requirements (Article 14 to 21).
+We outline the key provisions for food business operators laid down in General Food Law that apply to food business operators.

 Article 14 states that food shall not be placed on the market if it is unsafe.
 Food is deemed to be unsafe if it is: